(I Believe) Love's a Prima Donna: Promotion

 No music video was filmed to promote the single.
 On 21 October 1976, the band appeared on the UK music show Top of the Pops to perform the song.
 Harley also performed the song, minus the band, on ITV's Supersonic show during the same period.

 The song has been performed during the band's live concerts on many occasions.
 A version was included on the band's 1977 live album Face to Face.
 In 1989, the band's concert at Brighton, which included the song, was released on the VHS The Come Back, All is Forgiven Tour: Live.

 Critical reception

-On its release as a single, Sue Byrom of Record Mirror described the song as one with "a lot of changes of rhythm and tempo" and a "quick burst of Queen-type backing".
-She felt the song was "fairly complex" which "might put its chances at risk".
+Upon its release as a single, Sue Byrom of Record Mirror described the song as one with "a lot of changes of rhythm and tempo" and a "quick burst of Queen-type backing".
+She felt the song was "fairly complex", which "might put its chances at risk".
+Harborough Mail commented, "They've tried hard and the effort should pay off.
+Meaty, commercially-structured beat blast, full of chunky keyboard and neat pace changes."
+The Lincolnshire Standard called it "an instantly commercial offering".
+Mike Pryce of the Worcester Evening News praised it as the band "at their best" and continued, "Faster and fuller than some of their singles, it has a good hook in the way he sings the title line and the rest just flows."
+Terry Kirby, writing for the Alcester Chronicle, described it as a "magnificent return to form", with Harley "sing[ing] superbly on top of one of the year's most memorable choruses".